 2 – Create a Pipeline

-3 – Prepare and test using MuGVRE configuration files
+3 – Test the Pipeline using MuGVRE configuration files

-Reproduce the MuGVRE call to test your code.
-To do so, two JSON files need to be prepared: the ‘job configuration file’ and the ‘input metadata file’.
+Reproduce the MuGVRE call to test your code Github two JSON files need to be prepared: the ‘job configuration file’ and the ‘input metadata file’.
 See the section above and HOWTO – Configuration Files for details about writing a MuGVRE JSON configuration files.

 4 – Installation Documentation